 Vector is focused on investing in platforms that support and improve core network operations.
 One of the key investments in this area is an Advanced Distribution Management System (ADMS).
-The core component of an ADMS, the SCADA platform, has been replaced and integrated as part of our ADMS Phase-I initiative, scheduled to be completed at the end of RY23.
+The core component of an ADMS, the SCADA platform, has been replaced and integrated as part of our ADMS Phase-I initiative, completed at the end of RY23.
+After the conclusion of Phase-I, Vector has undertaken discovery work for Phase-II prior to formally starting the Phase-II implementation, which is now scheduled for FY25.

-This phase is focused on making sure that the data available to and generated in the field and control room needs to be provided in near real-time to corporate and customer systems.
-This will allow operators to operate the network without the need for manual processing to keep customer and business stakeholders aware and informed as to the state of the network.
-These changes will allow the control room to see calls coming from customers as they relate to specific network assets.
+Phase-II is focused on making sure that the data available to and generated in the field and control room can be provided in near real-time to corporate and customer systems.
+This will allow operators to operate the network without the need for manual processing, enabling the ability to keep customers and business stakeholders aware and informed as to the state of the network.